Menominee River Rafting

 - We reserve the right to refuse service to any person we feel is unfit for the trip.

-- Children should be 12 years of age on the Peshtigo and 16 years of age on the Menominee.
+- Children should be 10 years of age and 90 lbs for the Peshtigo River and the Menominee River.
 In cases of changing water levels, age limits may be higher.

 - All rafters should be prepared for all weather conditions as well as all river conditions.